-Students awarded research or teaching assistantships that pay at least \$4000 per annum may qualify for in-state tuition.
-Eligibility will be determined by the Dean of Graduate Studies and submitted to the Provost for final approval.
+Regardless of domicile, students with stipends administered by VIMS that pay at least \$4000 per annum may qualify for in-state tuition.
+Eligibility will be determined by the Associate Dean of Academic Studies and submitted to the Provost for final approval.